TheeBrainiacs/Brainiacs-Future-Engineers-2023/Codes/ArduinoLibraries.md

+## Arduino Libaries Used

-## The following Arduino libraries were used in this project.
+The following Arduino libraries were used in this project.
 All the used libraries are free, open-source, and can be downloaded using the internal
 Arduino libarary manager.